music-suite/music-suite/releases/Notes.md

 - Representation:

+    - API cleaning
+        - Proper separation of time containers (now in the `Music.Time` hierarchy) and the rest (in `Music.Score`)
+        - Merges classes `Delayable` and `Stretchable` into `Transformable`
+        - Merges classes `HasOnset` and `HasOffset` etc. into `HasPosition`
+        - Proper implementation of `Span`, as a real abelian group.
+        - Changes API to use lenses more thoroughly

     - Adds laws for `Transformable`, `Reversible` and `Splittable`

+    - `Behavior` and `Reactive` now use `Representable` from adjunctions as the main interface

-    - Many new time-based containers:
+    - Adds many new time-based containers:
         - `Segment` for values varying over an unknown time span
         - `Bound` for restricting time boundaries
         - `Delayed` and `Stretched`, representing values in the context of a delay or stretch transformation
         - `Chord` representing center-aligned parallel compositions (in contrast to `Track`, which represents left-aligned parallel compositions).

-    - Better interface to `Behavior` and `Reactive`
-        - Cleaner API, using `Representable` from adjunctions as the main interface

     - Completely new interface to the *aspect classes* (parts, pitches, dynamics and articulations):
         - Now separates classes with a single pitches/dynamic values etc (i.e. notes) from classes with